shareed/OOP/java/EXCEPTIONS.md

+# Java Errors
+- There are two types of errors:

+1. Compile time errors
+    - Compile time errors can be again classified into two types:
+        1. Syntax Errors
+            - Instead of declaring `int a;` you mistakenly declared it as `in a;` for which compiler will throw an error.
+        2. Semantic Errors
+            - You have declared a variable int a; and after some lines of code you again declare an integer as int a;.
+All these errors are highlighted when you compile the code

+2. Runtime errors
+    - A Runtime error is called an Exceptions error.
+It is any event that interrupts the normal flow of program execution.
+    - arithmetic exception, Nullpointer exception, Divide by zero exception, etc.

 # Exceptions

-**Exceptions are events that occur during the execution of programs that disrupt the normal flow of instructions (e.g. divide by zero, array access out of bound, etc.)**
+**An Exception is a specific subclass of Throwable and it represents all possible exceptions that may occur within your program and are out of developers control, they are events that occur during the execution of programs that disrupt the normal flow of instructions (e.g. divide by zero, array access out of bound, etc.)**

 - an exception is an object that wraps an error event that occurred within a method and contains:
     1. Information about the error including its type
     2. The state of the program when the error occurred
     3. Optionally, other custom information

+**Exceptions are further divided into checked and unchecked exceptions**

 **Categories of Exceptions**